cleavr/cleaverdocs/content/guides/quasar-ssr.md

 6. Append CWD Path with `/dist/ssr`
 7. Then, deploy!

-If your code is in GitHub, enable GitHub Actions integration for your web app to build your project using GitHub and to keep your server resources freed up for your users.
+If your code is in GitHub, enable GitHub Actions integration for your deployment workflow to build your project using GitHub and to keep your server resources freed up for your users.